EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ### Bloom ﬁlter – Properties
 It is a generalization of hashing (Bloom ﬁlter with one hash function is equivalent to ordinary hashing) and it is space efﬁcient (roughly ten bit for every element in the dictionary with $1\%$ error).
 However, elements cannot be removed.

-It obviusly yield a constant false positive probability, which theoretically considered not acceptable but becomes acceptable in practical applications as it is  a ﬁne price to pay for having space efﬁciency.
+It obviously yields a constant false positive probability, which theoretically considered not acceptable but becomes acceptable in practical applications as it is  a ﬁne price to pay for having space efﬁciency.
 Notice that this technique cannot yield false negative and also that deletion cannot be implemented in this technique.

 ----------------------------------------------------------------